Leaflet/Leaflet/CONTRIBUTING.md

 Happy coding!

+## Running the tests

+$ jake test

+This requires you have PhantomJS installed

+### Install PhantomJS

+On windows:
+Grab the zip from http://phantomjs.org/download.html Extract to: C:\Windows\Program Files\PhantomJS
+So you have: C:\Windows\Program Files\PhantomJS\phantomjs.exe

+On linux/mac:
+???
+(Maybe npm install -g phantomjs)

+## Code Coverage

+It is important that our tests cover the leaflet code base so we know everything works.
+To run the coverage tests you need a git version of testacular installed, see below for details.
+Then, just run:

+$ jake test --cov

+This will run all of the tests using PhantomJS and generate html pages with details on the code coverage.

+Open: spec/coverage/PhantomJS 1.8/index.html
+From here you can click through to folders/files on the left to get details on their individual coverage.

+### Install testacular from git

+$ cd node_modules
+$ git clone git://github.com/testacular/testacular.git
+$ cd testacular
+$ sudo npm install
+$ sudo npm install -g grunt
+$ sudo npm install -g grunt-cli
+$ grunt
+$ cd ../..

 ## Improving Documentation

 The code of the live Leaflet website that contains all documentation and examples is located in the `gh-pages` branch